wakgill/deryk/tcm.md

 #### [Voluntary Governments?](http://mailing-list-archive.cryptoanarchy.wiki/archive/1994/08/fc01c984d43ada4687235051e6d69833ce302f3ba7531a53022c64a3285cd255/)

->Without the legal monopoly on coercion, this so-called "government" would be just another service provider, like Safeway or Goodyear or K-Mart.
+>Without the legal monopoly on coercion, "government" would be just another service provider, like Safeway or Goodyear or K-Mart.
 Economies of scale work against a large, slow-moving bureaucracy, so the so-called goverment would devolve quickly into multiple small pieces.